MinecraftForge/Documentation/docs/gui/screens.md

 ## Gui Graphics

 Any GUI rendered by Minecraft is typically done using `GuiGraphics`. `GuiGraphics` is the first parameter to almost all rendering methods; it contains basic methods to render commonly used objects.
 These fall into five categories: colored rectangles, strings, and textures, items, and tooltips.
-There is also an additional method for rendering a snippet of a component (`#enableScissor` / `#disableScissor`). `GuiGraphics`. `GuiGraphics` also exposes the `PoseStack` which applies the transformations necessary to properly render where the component should be rendered.
+There is also an additional method for rendering a snippet of a component (`#enableScissor` / `#disableScissor`). `GuiGraphics` also exposes the `PoseStack` which applies the transformations necessary to properly render where the component should be rendered.
 Additionally, colors are in the [ARGB][argb] format.

 ### Colored Rectangles